 We refer to our additional pastoral support as RAPS Early Help.
 Our pastoral team work closely with outside agencies and Waltham Forest Early Help to provide our pupils and their families with the tools and support to be able to thrive and reach their full potential.

 Every school has a safeguarding policy to ensure that the school has effective measures in place to safeguard children from potential harm and risk and that the safety and well-being of their pupils are of the highest priority.

 “Safeguarding children is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play”.
 (Working Together to Safeguard Children, September 2018)

 The school pays full regard and attention to the “Keeping Children Safe in Education” guidance issued by the DFE in September 2021.
 All staff receive current safeguarding training annually, as well regular updates and training from outside agencies and the Safeguarding Team.
 Staff also receive a school safeguarding newsletter every term.
 All new members of staff and visitors are subject to safeguarding checks and receive a safeguarding induction with one of the Safeguarding Leads before they work alongside children.

 If you have a concern or would like help or support for your child or your family, please contact Ms. Natai – Assistant Head Teacher & Safeguarding Lead or Mrs Bain - Learning Mentor & Deputy Safeguarding Lead.
-Alternatively, any member of staff can make time to listen to your concerns and make a referral to the Safeguarding Team or Mr. Harris – SENDCo depending on your need.
+Alternatively, any member of staff can make time to listen to your concerns and make a referral to the Safeguarding Team.

 RAPS Early Help